yinzhang809/zhihucrawler/ReadME.md

 ### Sample Data

-the data is store in the json format. it is a dictionary list, contains three field: "post" ,"res" for response, and the conversation id.
+the data is stored in the json format. it is a dictionary list, contains three field: "post" ,"res" for response, and the conversation id.

 <img src="./img/1.png">